Resume: PDF or DOC? The Best Resume File Type in 2024

 • Old-school ATS may find it problematic (especially if you go too creative with the formatting)

-Let’s consider the PDF file format.
+Now let’s consider the upsides of the PDF file format.

 PDFs are universally recognized across a variety of devices.
 They also look the same on each opening device, and their formatting is pretty much set in stone.
 In fact, the PDF was conceived by Adobe as an open-source file delivery format.
 PDFs were designed to look the same on all end devices.
+Plus, the vast majority of resumes in PDF are ATS-readable.

 What are the downsides of PDF resumes?

+PDFs are extremely versatile.
+And too much of a good thing is not such a good thing.
 For one thing, you may accidentally save your resume as an image PDF document.
 This may not just result in having a massive file, but also rendering it useless for any ATS.
 Plus—

 If you go too creative with your formatting (fonts, multiple tables, graphics, and other embellishments), the ATS may not be able to parse your PDF resume right.